A Funny Thing Happened On the Way to Miami...

 In desperation to get a facsimile of the Jackass Rig for Mr. Johnson to wear, Guanci approached a local holster maker who tried to replicate the design.
 Unfortunately for that holster maker, Don Johnson refused to wear his imitation Jackass Rig and wanted to switch to a belt holster.
 The holster copy was uncomfortable, printed through Johnson's signature Armani suits, limited his movement, and failed to conceal the character's big Bren 10 pistol.

 Attempting to locate parts to better emulate the Jackass Rig, the local holster maker was finally able to find Galco.
 When pressed, he admitted the true purpose behind his inquiries: to obtain the hardware needed to replicate the Jackass Rig and create a holster Johnson would be comfortable wearing.

 Galco phoned Propmaster Guanci, who requested that Rick Gallagher – Galco's president and designer of the Jackass Rig 14 years earlier – fly to Miami with a genuine Jackass Rig like the one used in Thief.
 Gallagher boarded a plane and headed straight to the set in Miami, where he custom-fit Johnson with a new Jackass Rig.

-From that moment, Galco's Jackass Rig became the Miami Classic – destined to become the most copied shoulder holster system in the world today.
+Don put on the new Jackass Rig and declared, "It fits like a glove."
+At that moment, Galco's Jackass Rig became the Miami Classic – destined to become the most copied shoulder holster system in the world.